-Unique factorization domains, rings and ideals, groups, algebraic field extensions.
-A course designed for secondary school teachers.
+Introduction to stochastic processes with selected applications.

+554. Computer Oriented Statistical Analysis (3)

+Using statistical computer packages such as SPSS and BMDP to analyze problems involving experimental data.
+(Formerly numbered Mathematics 331.)

+577. Probability and Statistics (3) I

+Probability, measures of central tendency and dispersion, characteristics of frequency functions of discrete and continuous variates; applications.
+Highly recommended for all prospective secondary school teachers of mathematics.

+GRADUATE COURSES IN MATHEMATICS

+GENERAL

 602. Topics in Analysis (3)

-Prerequisites: Mathematics 521A and 534A.

 Topics in analysis, including the real number system, convergence, continuity, differentiation, the Riemann-Stieltjes integral, complex analysis, designed to give the secondary teacher a broad understanding of the fundamental concepts.

 620. Rings and Ideals (3)

 Prerequisite: Mathematics 521B.

 A development of the theory of rings.

 621. Theory of Groups (3)

 Prerequisite: Mathematics 521B.
 A development of the theory of groups.

 622. Theory of Fields (3)

 Prerequisite: Mathematics 521B.